vegaprotocol/documentation/docs/concepts/liquidity/rewards-penalties.md

 The amount each liquidity provider receives depends on:
 * The market's liquidity fee, or the percentage of a trade's value which is collected from the price taker for every trade, and combined in a pool
 * Their equity-like share of the market, which is based on the relative size of their commitment amount, and when they committed liquidity to the market
+* Their liquidity score, which is the average volume-weighted probability of trading of all their orders within the [liquidity order price range](provision.md#price-range-for-liquidity-orders), and includes automatically deployed and limit orders

 The fee percentage determines how much money goes into the pool.
 How much a provider receives in fees is dependent on when they began to commit liquidity on the market, as liquidity providers who commit to a market early benefit from helping to grow the market (also known as the 'equity-like share').